INSaFLU/insaflu_docs/docs/uploading_data.rst

 2. You may generate your multi-FASTA files in order to fit your amplicon schema by simply adjusting the whole-genome sequences available for download at INSaFLU or at influenza-specific sequence repositories, such as the Influenza Research Database (https://www.fludb.org), NCBI Influenza Virus Resource (https://www.ncbi.nlm.nih.gov/genomes/FLU/Database/nph-select.cgi?go=database) and EpiFLU/GISAID (https://www.gisaid.org/).

-3. (multi) FASTA format is widely applied to save either nucleotide sequences or peptide sequences.
-An easy way to handle/generate multi-FASTA files is by opening a text file (e.g., NOTEPAD) and paste individual sequences after each header line.
+3. An easy way to handle/generate multi-FASTA files is by opening a text file (e.g., NOTEPAD) and paste individual sequences after each header line.
 The FASTA IDs (after the '>' character) represent the individual sequence names.
 For the sake of simplicity, you may designate each sequence as 1, 2, 3, 4, 5, 6 , 7 and 8 (see example), following the traditional influenza segments order (keeping this numerical order is advisable).
-At the end, you just have to save the multi-FASTA file as “.fasta” (please avoid symbols or blank spaces in the file names).
+At the end, you just have to save the multi-FASTA file as “.fasta”. **Please avoid symbols or blank spaces in the file names**.

 			example:  :download:`A_H3N2_A_Perth_16_2009.fasta <_static/A_H3N2_A_Perth_16_2009.fasta>`